mojomast/scoreboardussy/improvements.md

 1. ✅ Create Dockerfiles for server and client
 2. ✅ Set up Docker Compose for development
-3. ✅ Configure Docker for MongoDB in production
+3. ✅ Configure Docker for SQLite in production
 4. ✅ Update deployment scripts for Docker
 5. ✅ Update monitoring for Docker containers